weeeBox/mobile-system-design/README.md

 - The candidate is capable of designing self-contained isolated modules.

 ## API Design
+The goal is to cover as much ground as possible - you won't have enough time to cover every API call - just ask the interviewer if they are particulary interested in a specific part or choose something you know best (in case if they don't have a strong preference).
 ### Real-time notification
 We need to provide real-time notifications support as a part of the design.
 Bellow are some of the approached you can mention during the discussion:
 - **Push Notifications**: